countable-web/open-source-corporation/product/USABILITY_TESTING.md

 6. Finishing up and debrief:
 * Overall, how would you rate your experience using the product/site?
 * How do you feel now?
+* Were there any moments where you were delighted, or had fun?
+When?
 * Were there any moments you felt confused?
 When?
+* Were there any moments you felt frustrated?
+When?
 * How was your experience usability testing for us?
 Please let us know if we can improve the testing process itself.

 Thank you!
-* Were there any moments you felt frustrated?
-When?